soham1/dwhack2016-sparkONTAP/README.md

 Saving SparkPost events and related data on ONTAP storage never got this easier.

-Winner of Developer Week 2016.
+Winner of Developer Week Hackathon 2016.

 ## What exactly does it provide?